-The detailed form of the financial plan and Capital Estimates will be determined by the Head of Finance
+The detailed form of the financial plan and Capital Estimates will be determined by the Head of Finance.

-All Executive Directors will provide such information as may be required by the Head of Finance for the purpose of preparing the financial plan and Capital Estimates.
+All Executive Directors and Heads of Service will provide such information as may be required by the Head of Finance for the purpose of preparing the financial plan and Capital Estimates.